• Skip to primary navigation

 PeachCrumbleCookies

-I know what you're thinking, peach cobbler doesn't belong in a cookie.
+I know what you're thinking: peach cobbler doesn't belong in a cookie.
 It's too messy and gooey.
 However, I am here to prove you wrong.
 These peach cobbler cookies combine the best features of a giant cookie with a peach crumble for the ultimate summer dessert.

-As for the peaches, they go into a little well inside the cookie dough.
-They are then topped with more crumbs so they get super gooey on the inside.
+Making these cookies taste like peach cobbler is actually pretty easy.
+The crumbs are added right into the dough and mixed in to get the signature crumb flavor in every bite.
+The peaches go into a little well inside the cookie dough.
+They are then topped with more crumbs, so they get super gooey on the inside.
 Before hitting the oven, the cookies get one more hit of crumb topping right on top.

 The only thing missing from these cookies is a scoop of vanilla ice cream.
 Maybe peach cobber ice cream sandwiches are the way to go to get the best of both worlds?